Nanitor/nanitor-scanner/README.md

 sudo -E python nanscan.py -n 192.168.1.0/24 -v
 ```

 Import the results into Nanitor through the API.
-Make sure to set the environment variables, and **specify the right organization id**.
+Make sure to set the environment variables, and **specify the right organization ID**.
 The data will be imported into the organization specified.
 ```bash
 export NANITOR_API_URL=https://my.nanitor.net/system_api
 export NANITOR_API_KEY=MySecretAPIKeywithWritePermissionHere